RC2014Z80/RC2014/ROMs/CPM-IDE/README.md

 The contents of the `/etc/cpmtools/diskdefs` file need to be augmented with disk information specific to the RC2014 before use.
 The default is for 16MByte drives.
 8MByte drives are supported, but there's no point.
 32MByte drives are supported by the BIOS, but would require a recompile, and adjusting the BIOS (and hence CCP/BDOS) origin to accommodate the increased allocation vector sizes.

 Just stick to the 16MByte default drive.
-There are up to 4 supported, out of the box.
+There are up to 4 supported by CP/M-IDE, out of the box.

 ```
 diskdef rc2014-32MB